James-Damewood/SNAKE-/README.md

 (2) Largest snake in given time
 (3) First snake to reach a specific size

-Additional Modes may allow for other  such as periodic boundary conditions (snake passing through top appears at the bottom)
+Additional Modes may allow for other scenarios such as periodic boundary conditions (snake passing through top appears at the bottom)

-Further Goals include using Reinforcement Learning to build an A.I.
+Further Goals include using Reinforcement Learning to build an automated opponent.

-Accomplished Tasks:

-(1) Build Single Player

-(2) Build Reinforcement Learning approach for single player

-Reinforcement learning approach is a slightly modified version of Adam Pazke's tutorial, which can be found here: https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html
+The reinforcement learning approach is a version of Adam Pazke's tutorial adapted to this application, which can be found here: https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html